 A common problem with cesspits is overflowing, which can cause issues regarding cracked walls and punctures, which may lead to external leaks.
-Unlike septic tanks, a cesspit has no rudimentary treatment system, which means that whatever goes in, must come out.
-Under the public health act and water resources act your local council authority has a duty to ensure your cesspit is in good working order, routine inspections are commonplace throughtout the uk.
+Unlike septic tanks, a cesspit has no rudimentary treatment system, which means that whatever goes in must come out.
+Under the Public Health Act and Water Resources Act your local council authority has a duty to ensure your cesspit is in good working order, routine inspections are commonplace throughout the UK.

-Never left the lid of your cesspit to check levels, inside there are a whole lot of toxic nasties, make sure you have an alarm system fitted within your pit.
+Never lift the lid of your cesspit to check levels, inside there are a whole lot of toxic nasty’s, make sure you have an alarm system fitted within your pit.

 Do not place heavy objects above manhole covers.